After speaking with Shah, Goa CM hints, lockdown may be extended by 15 days

 New Delhi, May 29: Goa Chief Minister Pramod Sawant said that the nation-wide lockdown may be extended for another 15 days.

 He told the media that after speaking with Union Home Minister Amit Shah, he felt that the lockdown may be extended for another 15 days.
-We however demand that there should be some more relaxations.
+We, however, demand that there should be some more relaxations.

 Restaurants should be allowed to open with social distancing and at 50 per cent capacity.
 Many, even want the gymnasiums to open, the Goa CM said.